Netcracker/qubership-hue/docs/public/installation.md

    ```

 **Note**: If you cannot access the webserver host after Route creation because of "too many redirects" error, then one of the possible root
-causes is there is HTTP traffic between balancers and the cluster.
-To resolve that issue it is necessary to add the Route name to
+causes, there is HTTP traffic between balancers and the cluster.
+To resolve this issue, it is necessary to add the Route name to
-the exception list at the balancers
+the exception list at the balancers.

 **Note** It might be possible to create the route in openshift automatically using annotations like `route.openshift.io/destination-ca-certificate-secret` and `route.openshift.io/termination: "reencrypt"` but this approach was not tested.

 ### Secure Connections from Hue

-In order to secure connections from Hive Metastore using TLS/SSL, there are three options for adding certificates:
+In order to secure the connections from Hive Metastore using TLS/SSL, there are three options for adding certificates:

 #### Adding a Certificate

+The procedure for adding a certificate is specified below.

 1. An appropriate CA certificate needs to be mounted to `/home/hue/trustcerts/ca.crt`.
 Cert manager can be configured to generate certificates: